ddc-java-10/android-project-proposal-christie274/docs/index.md

 ## Functionality

-* Tracks distance traveled, location, time, speed, and heart rate
+* Tracks distance traveled, time, and pace

-* Stores stats for each run/walk

-* Provides entertainment through race modes options

-* Provides motivational alerts
+* App stores above mentioned stats for each activity so user can track progress from run to run, daily, weekly, or monthly.

+* Developer will provide start, stop, and pause options

+* Developer will create race mode options, user can choose race type/theme

+* Developer will create preprogrammed alerts.
+As user approaches markers along the desired course, push notifications would send user alerts for motivation.
+Markers would be identified by distance traveled.

 ## Persistent data

-* Location

-* Time

-* Distance

-* Speed/Pace

-* Heart Rate
+* Time- use phone clock to track the amount of time spent running.

+* Distance- track the number of miles ran

+* Speed/Pace- use the accelarator to track pace (MPH) at which the user is running

 ## Device/external services